neillrobson/neillrobson.github.io/src/_posts/2024-04-15-rxjs-batched-processing.md

     - software
 ---
 When you have a ton of data that all needs to be processed, reactive programming makes the implementation easy to read, terse to write, and efficient to run.
-But when the data isn't all needed, and processing the full stream is prohibitively expensive, more esoteric methods are necessary. <!-- more -->
+But when the data isn't all needed, and processing the full stream is prohibitively expensive, more esoteric methods are necessary. <!--more-->

 ## Context